nixworks/public/news/2015/11/21/index.md

 ##### Columbus
 ### [Research conducted by Columbus, Ohio's Nationwide Children's Hospital and published in the "American Journal of Epidemiology" suggests moderate caffeine consumption during pregnancy does not harm a baby's future intelligence or behavioral health. ](/news/2015/11/21/research-conducted-by-columbus-ohio-s-nationwide-children-s-hospital-and-published-in-the-american-journal-of-epidemiology-suggests-moder.md)
-_Context: caffeine, Columbus, intelligence, pregnancy, Nationwide Children's Hospital, American Journal of Epidemiology, behavior_
+_Context: Columbus, caffeine, intelligence, Nationwide Children's Hospital, behavior, American Journal of Epidemiology, pregnancy_

 ##### Territorial disputes in the South China Sea
 ### [Japan's prime minister Shinzo Abe says he is considering sending Japanese Navy warships to the South China Sea to back-up U.S. naval operations, saying, "With regard to activity by the Self-Defense Forces in the South China Sea, I will consider it while focusing on what effect the situation has on Japan's security."
 In response, China's Ministry of Foreign Affairs spokesperson, Hong Lei, told Chinese state media that China will remain on "high alert for intervention by Japan in the South China Sea issue". ](/news/2015/11/21/japan-s-prime-minister-shinza-abe-says-he-is-considering-sending-japanese-navy-warships-to-the-south-china-sea-to-back-up-u-s-naval-operat.md)